WorldVistA/VistA/Documentation/Install/Vagrant.rst

 We'll begin by opening a git-bash prompt (Windows) or a bash shell (\*nix).

-Note: The guides assume that you will use a git-bash or a bash shell for all future interactions with Vagrant.
+NOTE: The guides assume that you will use a git-bash or a bash shell for all future interactions with Vagrant.

 You can clone the VistA repository anywhere but for simplicity we'll clone it